Published on May 19th, 2022 by Quinn Mohammed

 The company serves Mexican food with a small menu that is highly customizable by the user, boosting its appeal over chains with fixed menus.
 Chipotle prides itself on responsibly sourced, sustainable ingredients without artificial preservatives or other processing techniques.

-Chipotle has nearly 100,000 employees, produces about $6 billion in annual revenue, and trades with a market capitalization of $35 billion.
+Chipotle has more than 100,000 employees, produces about $7.5 billion in annual revenue, and trades with a market capitalization of $36 billion.

-Chipotle reported its third quarter earnings on October 21st, with the report being another smasher by a company that is accustomed to huge success.
-Total revenue was up 14% year-over-year to $1.6 billion during a time when many restaurants are struggling to match last year’s levels.
-Comparable sales were responsible for over half of the total revenue gain at 8.3%, with the balance coming from new stores.
-The company added 44 new stores and closed three during the period, and noted that it still had 10 stores that were closed from COVID-19.
+Chipotle reported its first quarter earnings on April 26th, with the report being another smasher by a company that is accustomed to huge success.
+Total revenue was up 16% year-over-year to $2.0 billion.
+Comparable sales were responsible for over half of the total revenue gain at 9.0%, with the balance coming from new stores.
+The company added 51 new stores, 42 of which included a Chipotlane.

-Digital sales grew more than 200% and accounted for almost half of total revenue during the quarter, solidifying the fact that Chipotle is the undisputed leader in the restaurant space when it comes to digital channels.
-Earnings-per-share fell 1.6% year-over-year to $3.76 as operating margins declined slightly, but overall, investors cheered the report.
+Digital sales accounted for almost 42% of food and beverage revenue during the quarter, solidifying the fact that Chipotle is an undisputed leader in the restaurant space when it comes to digital channels.
+Earnings-per-share rose 25.6% year-over-year to $5.59 as operating margins declined slightly, but overall, investors cheered the report.

-The company then went through a huge food safety crisis in the 2016 to 2018 time frame where it had several instances of food safety lapses, making hundreds of people sick with norovirus and other food-borne illnesses.
+The company then went through a huge food safety crisis in the 2016-to-2018-time frame where it had several instances of food safety lapses, making hundreds of people sick with norovirus and other food-borne illnesses.
 These circumstances saw consumers walk away from Chipotle and with it, earnings plummeted.
-Chipotle still hasn’t recovered to its all-time high of earnings-per-share set in 2015, and it won’t do so in 2020 either.
-However, we see that high in earnings being taken out soon, most likely in 2021.
+In fiscal 2022, Chipotle finally surpassed its all-time high of earnings-per-share set in 2015, with massive earnings of $22.90 per share.

-We see Chipotle as having outstanding growth prospects from here, and expect to see annualized earnings-per-share growth in excess of 20% for the foreseeable future.
+We see Chipotle as having outstanding growth prospects from here, but slightly subdued off the significantly high base set in 2022.
 This growth will be achieved with a combination of new stores, higher comparable sales, margin expansion, and the continued adoption of the company’s digital solutions.

-Chipotle’s footprint is already massive at 2,700+ stores, but it has room to continue to expand for years to come.
-The company is experimenting with digital-only restaurants for the first time, which are simply stores with no dining area or ordering line.
+Chipotle’s footprint is already massive at 3,000+ stores, but it has room to continue to expand for years to come.
+In recent years, the company experimented with digital-only restaurants, which are simply stores with no dining area or ordering line.
 This will allow Chipotle to enter markets that cannot support a full-size store, and greatly increase the number of units the company can have over time.

 Also in support of its digital efforts is the company’s “Chipotlanes”, which are simply drive-thrus at its new stores.
 Chipotle began experimenting with drive-thrus a couple of years ago and found huge success with them, so it is expanding the drive-thru program at every store where there is space to do so.
 This has made it easier and more convenient for users to visit a Chipotle when they are in a hurry, and supports its strategy of digital-first.

 These factors, plus a concept that consumers flock to, have created the recipe for ever-higher comparable sales, which has also driven margins higher over time.
 Chipotle’s operating costs are largely fixed, and its food costs can be leveraged down with higher volumes, leading to more profit on each dollar of revenue.
-The company has strong operating margins, but there is further room to leverage down labor costs and back office support costs, for instance.
+The company has strong operating margins, but there is further room to leverage down labor costs and back-office support costs, for instance.
 This may prove more difficult with recent increases in hourly wages and higher food costs.

 Competitive advantages are difficult to come by in the restaurant industry, but Chipotle seems to have figured it out.
 The company’s mission of sustainable, unprocessed food resonates with consumers that are increasingly interested in such a proposition.
 This, along with the infinitely customizable menu, creates a value proposition for consumers that is unique to Chipotle.